marco262/my_wiki/data/arr/race/lalafell.md

 **Female Dunesfolk Names.** Ejaja Eja, Babayi Bayi, Rerega Rega, Chochosha Chosha, Bobochu Bochu, Lelepu Lepu

-## Lalafell Traits
+### Lalafell Traits

-Your Lalafell character has a variety of natural abilities derived from their ancestry.
+Your lalafell character has certain characteristics in common with all other lalafell.

-* ***Ability Score Increase.*** Your Charisma score increases by 2.
+**Ability Score Increase.** Your Charisma score increases by 2.

-* ***Age.*** These smallfolk are able to live just as long as the other races.
-Lalafells reach physical maturity around the age of 18, and live until their mid eighties.
+**Age.** These smallfolk are able to live just as long as the other races.
+Lalafells reach physical maturity around the age of 18, and live until their mid-eighties.

-* ***Alignment.*** Generally speaking, Lalafells lean towards a good natured alignment, though some shrewd business men may push far away from this approach to life.
-Neither the Plainsfolk or Dunesfolk have a inclination to law or chaos, with individuals falling into all categories.
+**Alignment.** Generally speaking, lalafells lean towards a Good-natured alignment, though some shrewder businessmen may venture away from this approach to life.
+Neither the Plainsfolk or Dunesfolk have a inclination to Law or Chaos, with individuals falling into all categories.

-* ***Size.*** Lalafells are a diminutive people who see no difference in height due to gender.
-Their heights on average range from 2 feet and 8 inches to just over 3 feet.
+**Size.** Lalafells are a diminutive people who see no difference in height due to gender.
+Their heights on average range from 2 fulms and 8 ilms to just over 3 fulms.
 Your size is small.

-* ***Speed.*** Your base walking speed is 25ft.
+**Speed.** Your base walking speed is 25 fulms.

-* ***Cunning.*** You have advantage on all Intelligence, Wisdom, and Charisma saving throws against magic.
+**Cunning.** You have advantage on all Intelligence, Wisdom, and Charisma saving throws against magic.

-* ***Lalafellin Nimbleness.*** You can move through the space of any creature that is of a size larger than yours.
+**Lalafellin Nimbleness.** You can move through the space of any creature that is of a size larger than yours.

-* ***Languages.*** You can speak, read and write Common and one other language.
+**Languages.** You can speak, read and write Common and Lalafellin.

-* ***Subrace.*** The Lalafell come from two distinct groups of people.
-Select one of the two subraces of Lalafell.
+**Subrace.** The lalafell come from two distinct groups of people.
+Select one of the two subraces of lalafell.

-### Plainsfolk
+#### Plainsfolk
 As a Plainsfolk, you have spent some time working in agriculture, or have had information passed down to you from your family.
-Your highly sensitive ears and knowledge of farming has led to the development that sets you apart from your fellow Lalafell, the Dunesfolk.
+Your highly sensitive ears and knowledge of farming has led to the development that sets you apart from your fellow lalafell, the Dunesfolk.

 **Ability Score Increase.** Your Dexterity score increases by 1.

 **Naturally Stealthy.** You can attempt to hide even when when you are obscured only by a creature that is at least one size larger than you.

-### Dunesfolk
+#### Dunesfolk
 As a Dunesfolk, you've adapted to the harsh desert environments and thrived.
 The land from which you hail is known for its riches and merchantry as much as its known for his corruption.

 **Ability Score Increase.** Your Intelligence score increases by 1.